-7. Have I focused my CV on what I’m currently up to, rather than what I did three to five years ago?
+7. Have I focused my CV on what I'm currently up to, rather than what I did years ago?

-Employers are interested in your most recent experience above anything else because it’s usually the most relevant.
+Employers are interested in your most recent experience above anything else, because it's usually the most relevant.
 Therefore, your most recent role should encompass the most detail regarding your skills and achievements.
-You can afford to reduce the details as you trek back through your employment history, but as ever, keep the experiences tailored to the job for which you’re applying.
+You can afford to reduce the details as you trek back through your employment history, but, as ever, keep the experiences tailored to the job posting for which you're applying.

-If you’re quite far along in your career, there’s less of a need to detail skills and experiences from over 10 years ago.
-However, to avoid looking like you were unemployed, you must list the employer name, your job title, and employment dates at the very least.
+If you're quite far along in your career, there's less need to detail skills and experiences from over 10 years ago.
+However, to avoid looking like you were unemployed, you should list the employer name, your job title, and employment dates at the very least.